codesport/admin-panel/README.md

         i.
 NB: `admin-panel` is the name of the application in this tutorial. ii.
 Refer to the [official react tutorials](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) to learn more about the `npx` and `create-react-app` directves

-  * ESLint is correctly letting you know that you are writing weak code

     d.
 Finally, type `npm start` to run the default react application.
 The app will render on your local machine at http://localhost:3000